brentvollebregt/nitratine.net/posts/spotify-lyrics-viewer/post.md

 To do this, it first logs you into Spotify so it can see the current song playing.
 The title and artist are then used to try and find the lyrics on [GENIUS](https://genius.com/) and whatever lyrics matched the best are displayed.

-The webapp periodically checks if a new song is playing and if so, will request for the new lyrics.
+The web app periodically checks if a new song is playing and if so, will request for the new lyrics.

-> The lyrics returned may not be for the current playing song in some situations due the the lyrics not existing on GENIUS or the fact that the current playing songs title has some extra content to it aside from the actual title.
+> The lyrics returned may not be for the current playing song in some situations due to the lyrics not existing on GENIUS or the fact that the current playing songs title has some extra content to it aside from the actual title.

 ## Screenshot
 Below is a screenshot of me logged in and a song playing.
 The lyrics have been retrieved and displayed.